 How to Get to Curubande de Liberia

-The best way to get to Curubande is by car because it’s a very small community.
+The best way to get to Curubande is by rental car because it’s a very small community.
 None of the private adventure parks or Rincon de la Vieja National Park have a direct public bus.

 Curubande is about a 1 hour and 45 minute drive from Tamarindo and a 1 hour drive from Playas del Coco.